ryanwang520/api-docs/source/includes/_integrations.md

 <aside class='notice'>Please note that this feature exclusively supports basic products; Product Bundles or Product Groups cannot connect to third-party products.
 Additionally, a single I360 product can only connect to one product.</aside>

-### Data Synchronization Logic After Standard Integration
+### Data Sync Details After Standard Integration

-The data synchronization logic is divided into two categories, depending on the data type:
+We categorize data syncing into two types based on the data involved:

 ### Drawing PDF Data and Proposal PDFs Data